darioromero/kaggle-pipelines/README.md

 # kaggle-pipelines
-A Exploratory Analysis on pipelines accidents in USA from 2010-present.
+A Exploratory Analysis about accidents occurred in pipelines within USA from 2010-present.
 I have copied this over here to have a clean copy of the final submit to Kaggle.